OnChainSurvivor/OnChainSurvivor/README.md

 ### Phase 3: User generated real time experiences, from locally run neural networks.

 Currently, GenAI videos rendered on top of completed games offer a glimpse into the future of gaming and the styles of challenges in the game is done using typical computer graphics technologies, like custom shaders and materials. for Onchain survivor, Challengers will be able to choose an style and the general gameplay, then using fast style transfer technology, it will adapt it into the main gameplay loop by re-rendering each frame in real time as it is being executed, allowing Challengers to "modify" the game as they desire using these technologies, and have all the others survivors enjoy it too at the same time.
-Onchain Survivor plans to eventually (Realistically a couple of years)  implement wathever open-source, real-time technology becomes the most qualified for this job to enable this experience.
+Onchain Survivor plans to eventually (Realistically a couple of years)  implement whatever open-source, real-time technology becomes the most qualified for this job to enable this experience.

 ## Art Style 🎨 & Sound Design 🎵

-Any kind of submissions are welcomed as long as they are coherent!, theres no dead set art and musical style being planned in the long term, so even if current version is being made in 3D with basic music, with the usage of neural style transfer for rendering in real time and AI generatic music in the future will allow for different styles to be applied.
+Any kind of submissions are welcomed as long as they are coherent!, theres no predefined art and musical style being planned in the long term, so even if current version is being made in 3D with basic music, with the usage of neural style transfer for rendering in real time and AI generatic music in the future will allow for different styles to be applied.

 ##  📚  Interaction Models 🕹️